 vitamin D and pregnancy

-Vitamin D and Pregnancy: Our Comprehensive Guide
+Vitamin D and Pregnancy: A Comprehensive Guide

 Vitamin D is a rather unique nutrient: It’s synthesized from cholesterol in your skin when it’s exposed to sunlight.